Merced-College/card-game-with-ood-incizors/README.md

 # Name: Garret Clark
 # Date: 6/18/25

-Modifications to the code:
+# Modifications to the code:
-Added a Card field.
+# Added a Card field.
-Added a picture class, along with all constructors, accessors, mutators and more to support it.
+# Added a picture class, along with all constructors, accessors, mutators and more to support it.
-Added a section of code that display's the player's most valuable card as output.
+# Added a section of code that display's the player's most valuable card as output.
-Added improvements to the code, such as try-with-resources for file reading, Collections.shuffle for shuffling, carrd dealing improvements, Java streams, and more.
+# Added improvements to the code, such as try-with-resources for file reading, Collections.shuffle for shuffling, carrd dealing improvements, Java streams, and more.

+# I couldn't figure out how to commit directly from GitHub Codespaces, so I instead pasted my work here class by class.
+GitHub is still very, very confusing for me to learn.